autowarefoundation/autoware-documentation/docs/demos/planning-simulation.md

 #### 4. Start the ego vehicle

-Now you can start the ego vehicle driving by clicking the `AUTO` button on `OperationMode` in `AutowareStatePanel`.
+Now you can start the ego vehicle driving by clicking the `Auto` button in the `AutowareStatePanel`.
-Alteratively, you can manually start the vehicle by running the following command:
+Alternatively, you can manually start the vehicle by running the following command:

 ```bash
 source ~/autoware/install/setup.bash
 ros2 service call /api/operation_mode/change_to_autonomous autoware_adapi_v1_msgs/srv/ChangeOperationMode {}
 ```

-After that, you can see `AUTONOMOUS` sign on `OperationMode` and `AUTO` button is grayed out.
+After that, `Auto` button will be selected and grayed out.

 ![start-driving](images/planning/lane-following/start-driving.png)